 J.W.
 Goethe-Universität Frankfurt

 I've released the source code of the simulation software SSMC that I wrote as a part of this thesis.
 See below for a brief description and instructions on where to get the code.
 Note that the code in my thesis' appendix is an old and outdated version of the released.

-I strongly believe that the results of research done at public educational institutions should be made available to the general public free of charge.
-This also applies to software and I will therefore release everything that I write as free and open source software under the GPLv3+ license.
+I believe that the results of research done at public educational institutions should be freely available to the general public.
+This also applies to software and I have therefore released everything that I wrote during my studies as free and open source software under the GPLv3+ license.
 You can get the source codes on my GitHub page.
 Feel free to write me an email with any problems (or bugs!) that you run into!

 SSMC is a Monte Carlo simulation code for classical spin systems like the Ising model that I originally started to write as a part of my bachlor's thesis.
 It has grown quite a bit since then and by now has some rather advanced features like the simulation of spin systems with dipolar interactions or cluster updates.
 Check out the README that comes with SSMC!
 It should give you a head start in using, understanding and modifying SSMC.

 MFHUB is a very small and simple code that performs mean field calculations for the two dimensional Hubbard model on a triangular lattice.
 It was written as an exercise for the computational methods in solid state theory lecture.
 In order to understand what MFHUB does, I suggest that you take a look at the corresponding lecture notes and the exercise that MFHUB attempts to solve.
 There is a README that explains how to use MFHUB.

 RC4 is a simple Python2 implementation of the popular game "Connect Four"!
 I played around a little bit with writing an AI that actually deserves this name and the result is not as dumb as one might think, considering that I have no expertise in this field whatsoever!
 Try it!
 I think it's pretty difficult to win against it, but I might just be horribly bad at the game ;-) ...